 All the parameters and assumptions, on which the testing of the individual cash generating units are based, are reviewed and, if necessary, adjusted during the periodic preparation and conducting of impairment tests.
 In order to check the effects of parameter adjustments on the value in use of the individual cash generating units, the parameters and assumptions used with the valuation model are subjected to an individual sensitivity analysis.
-For this purpose, the forecasted free cash flow attributable to shareholders is changed by 10 per cent, the discount rate by 10 per cent and the long-term growth rates also by 10 per cent.
-According to the results of the impairment tests performed, and based on the assumptions described, an amount of between CHF 16 million and CHF 160 million in excess of the balance sheet value is obtained for all cash generating units.
+For this purpose, the forecasted free cash flow is changed by 10 per cent, the discount rate by 10 per cent and the long-term growth rates also by 10 per cent.
+According to the results of the impairment tests performed, and based on the assumptions described, an amount of between CHF 379.1 million and CHF 630.6 million in excess of the balance sheet value is obtained for all cash generating units.
 A reduction of the free cash flow by 10 per cent, or an increase in the discount rate of 10 per cent, or a reduction in the long-term growth rate of 10 per cent would not result in any impairment of the goodwill.

 Over the last five years, the parameters have remained very constant.
-In the 2021 business year, adjustments were made to the discount rate; LLB Swiss Investment AG was not affected by this.
-In essence, these adjustments were based on a reduced small cap premium.
 Since a constant development of the parameters is also expected in the future, the sensitivities of 10 per cent for each of the three parameters are regarded as reasonable.

-In view of the challenging situation in the financial industry, which is expected to persist in the future, an impairment of goodwill in the coming financial years can not be ruled out.
+In view of the uncertain economic situation, which is expected to persist in the future, an impairment of goodwill in the coming financial years can not be ruled out.
 However, thanks to measures to increase earnings, improve efficiency and cut costs as well as the further planned growth, a positive development is expected over the medium to long term.